-- 1.)
+1.)
 The BoS first strategy is to optimize coordinated entry and when possible divert households from homelessness by mediating with landlords, family and friends, or identify alternative mainstream services.
 If diversion is not possible, the emergency shelters have received training on low-barrier (safety expectations) procedures.
 This helps to ensure that households with the greatest needs are able to access shelter and then obtain the housing resources needed.
-Using the VI-SPDAT and HUD's level of prioritization, households are identified for increased level of resources. - 2) BoS took part in a three month Effective Emergency Shelter Learning Community clinic facilitated by NAEH.
+Using the VI-SPDAT and HUD's level of prioritization, households are identified for increased level of resources.

+2) BoS took part in a three month Effective Emergency Shelter Learning Community clinic facilitated by NAEH.
 This learning series provided emergency shelters with a tool that evaluates shelter inflow, outflow, and length of stay.
-The BoS HMIS administrator created a report for this tool which helps identify those households staying the longest and enables shelters to evaluate the following on a monthly basis: total unique households served; total households entering shelter; total households exiting shelter; total households exiting to a permanent destination; average length of shelter stays for all households exiting to a permanent destination; and the average length of shelter stays for all stayer households.
+The BoS HMIS administrator created a report for this tool which helps identify those households staying the longest and enables shelters to evaluate the following on a monthly basis: total unique households served; total households entering shelter; total households exiting shelter; total household exiting to a permanent destination; average length of shelter stays for all households exiting to any destination; the average length of shelter stays in days for all households exiting to a permanent destination; and the average length of shelter stays for all stayer households.
 This tool along with assessment scores are being used to target resources to those who need them most.